aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-cells/using-undo-and-redo-feature/_index.md

 {{% alert color="primary" %}}

 The GridDesktop's Undo/Redo feature is very useful.
-The name explains its functionality itselft, it allows you to undo/redo the recent action(s) in a worksheet.
+The name explains its functionality itself, it allows you to undo/redo the recent action(s) in a worksheet.
 For example, if a formula is accidentally deleted or you edit data in a cell which you don't actually want, these actions can be corrected by using the Undo and Redo operations provided by the control.

 {{% /alert %}}
 ## **Performing Undo and Redo Operation**